 3. How was the civil rights movement affected by federal policies in the 1970s, especially affirmative action?

 4. What were the consequences of America’s new economic vulnerability?
 How did it affect politics at home and abroad during the 1970s?
-See boxed quotes on pages 925 & 927, and section Thinking Globally on pages 916-917.
+(See boxed quotes on pages 925 and 927 and section Thinking Globally on pages 916-917.)

 makers of america: the vietnamese